 Watch the demonstration as the edges are finished on the sample from last weeks coloring demo., in the Workshop Wednesday Video below.

 This is called a Chicago Screw Tool.
-I didn’t expect anyone to to guess the name.
 All of my belts have removable buckles.
 A Chicago screw is used to attach them rather than a snap.
 This tool hold the screw from turning while tightening it.

 The Flashback Friday series this week highlighted some of the tools used to finish the edges of belts.

-The tool on the left is a bevel.
+The tool shown above is a bevel.
 It is used to round off the edges of belts.
 The scraps shown are the pieces removed when beveling.

 Jan Hibbard was born and raised in Wakefield, Mass.
 My love of animals and my interest in crafts developed as a child.
 My journey with leather began 42 years ago as I working on my teaching degree in Boston.
 Barnes & Noble opened in downtown Boston and I found a book on leatherwork.
 It mentioned 2 leather companies located in Boston.
 I went there the next day and I purchased my first hide of leather and a few tools.
 I made a leather vest which I still wear today.
 My LOVE of leather was born and it continues to grow.